-For determining vacation status under this Article, "creditable service" only shall be used.
-All service beginning on the first working day in the state agency where rendered, and all service thereafter becomes "creditable service" provided there has not been any break of three (3) years or more in such service as referred to in Section 12 of this Article.
+For determining vacation status under this Article, total years of service shall be used.
+All service beginning on the first working day MassDOT, and all service shall be included in “total years of service,” provided there has not been any break of three (3) years or more in such service as referred to in Section 12 of this Article.
+Employees who were transferred to MassDOT effective November 1, 2009 shall have all continuous service in the transferer agency or authority included in total years of service.
+Employees who service commences during the middle of a mid bi-weekly pay period shall have vacation credits prorated accordingly.

 Section 3.
-A full-time employee on leave without pay and/or absent without pay for twenty (20) or more cumulative days in any vacation year shall have his/her vacation leave earned that year reduced by the percent determined by dividing the days without pay by the scheduled work days in the vacation year.
-In addition, any such leave or absence without pay for twenty (20) or more cumulative days in any vacation year shall result in the permanent loss of one (1) year of continuous service for the purpose of vacation credit, unless such leave or absence is attributable to one of the following reasons:

-serious illness requiring hospitalization for all or a portion of the period of absence

-industrial accident

-maternity/adoptive leave

-FMLA/Non-FMLA

-military leave

-educational leave

-civic duty leave

-- foster care leave,

-in which case "continuous service" for purposes of vacation credit shall not be affected.
+A full-time employee on leave without pay and/or absent without pay during the pay period shall earn vacation leave credits based on the hours paid within the bi-weekly pay period.

 Section 4.
-Vacation leave earned during any vacation year in which an employee achieves the next higher vacation accrual status shall be credited at the rate at which the employee began the current vacation year.
-Adjustments necessary to reflect the higher vacation accrual status shall be credited on the last day of the vacation year.
+Employees will be credited with the next higher level accrual status during the pay period that includes July 1 of the fiscal year in which the employee reaches the higher accrual status.

 Section 5.
-A regular part-time employee shall be granted vacation leave in the same proportion that his/her part-time service bears to full-time service.
+A regular part-time employee shall accumulate vacation leave in the same proportion that his/her part-time service bears to full-time service.

 Section 6.
-A regular part-time employee who is absent without pay and/or on leave without pay for that number of hours that his/her service bears to twenty (20) days of service of a full-time employee shall have his/her vacation leave earned that year reduced by the percent determined by dividing the hours without pay by the total number of scheduled hours of work in his/her vacation year.
-In addition, any such leave or absence without pay for twenty (20) or more cumulative days in any vacation year shall result in the permanent loss of one (1) year of continuous service for the purpose of vacation credit unless such leave or absence is attributable to one of the following reasons:

-Serious illness requiring hospitalization for all or a portion of the period of absence

-industrial accident

-maternity/adoptive leave

-FMLA/Non-FMLA

-military leave

-educational leave

-civic duty leave

-- foster care leave,

-in which case "continuous service" for purpose of vacation credit shall not be affected.
+A regular part-time employee on leave without pay and/or absent without pay during the pay period shall earn vacation leave credits based on the hours paid within the bi-weekly pay period.

 Section 7.
 An employee who is reinstated or reemployed after less than three (3) years shall have his/her prior service included in determining his/her continuous service for vacation purposes.

 Section 8.
-The Appointing Authority shall grant vacation leave in the vacation year in which it becomes available, unless in his/her opinion it is impossible or impracticable to do so because of work schedules or emergencies.
-In cases where the vacation requests by employees in the same title conflict, preference, subject to the operational needs of the Department/Agency, shall be given to employees on the basis of years of employment with the Commonwealth.
+The Employer shall grant vacation leave in the vacation year in which it becomes available, unless in his/her opinion it is impossible or impracticable to do so because of work schedules or emergencies.
+In cases where the vacation requests by employees in the same title conflict, preference, subject to the operational needs of the Employer, shall be given to employees on the basis of years of employment with MassDOT.